 Today I share my interview with Sean Greene, the Deputy Director for Education and Interpretation at the Dallas Zoo.
-Since Teddy is such a fan of animals we tend to visit zoos and aquariums wherever we go (most recently we checked out the Blue Reef Aquarium in Bristol, England).
+If you are considering visiting Dallas, or indeed anywhere in Texas, you would be mad to miss the opportunity to visit Dallas Zoo.
+It has been rated as one of the best Things To Do In Dallas With Kids, especially if your kids love animals!
+My Teddy is such a fan of animals and is always playing with his toy animals or reading books about animals, so we tend to visit zoos and aquariums wherever we go (most recently we checked out the Blue Reef Aquarium in Bristol, England).
 I thought it would be great to get some suggestions for how to get the most out of these animal adventures.

 It would be difficult to find a more passionate advocate for zoos than Sean, who started his love affair with animals at the Columbus Zoo as a child and who has worked in zoos from Ohio to Virginia to Texas.
 Although he abandoned his quest to become a veterinarian in favor of working on the “human” side of zoo management (otherwise known as education and public relations) he is a firm believer that spending time around animals makes us all more sympathetic toward the environment – and toward each other.
 I’m very grateful to Sean for taking the time to talk to me and to share his insights.